SumoLogic/sumologic-documentation/docs/get-started/account-settings-preferences.md

 You can review and update your account settings and login credentials at any time in your user **Preferences**.
 The **Preferences** page contains settings that apply to your account only and do not affect other users in your organization.

-To access preferences, click your user name in the navigation menu and select **Preferences**.
+To access preferences, click your user name in the Sumo Logic navigation menu and select **Preferences**.

 <img src={useBaseUrl('img/get-started/preference-settings.png')} alt="Preferences" style={{border: '1px solid gray'}} width="600" />